Deltares/hydromt/docs/getting_started/quick_overview.rst

    by the Piave subbasin upstream from an outlet point defined: ``"{'subbasin': [12.2051, 45.8331], 'strord': 4}"``
 3) the **model setup configuration**: Finally, the model setup needs to be configured.
 Here, the example configuration from the HydroMT-Wflow repository is used.
 You can download the *ini* file `here (right click & save as) <https://raw.githubusercontent.com/Deltares/hydromt_wflow/main/examples/wflow_build.ini>`_ and save it in the current directory.
-   For information about specific options, please visit the documentation of the HydroMT plugin of your model of interest.
+   For information about specific options, please visit the documentation of the HydroMT :ref:`plugin <plugins>` of your model of interest.

 These steps are combined into the following command which saves all Wflow model files and a `hydromt.log` file in the `wflow_test` folder.
-This Wflow model instance is ready to be run with Wflow_.
+This Wflow model instance is ready to be `run with Wflow <https://deltares.github.io/Wflow.jl/dev/user_guide/step4_running/>`_.

 .. code-block:: console